Theft is a large cause for concern when it comes to running a business. It can drive even the most successful company down the drain.

-But it’s important to remember that physical theft isn’t the only threat to your small business.
+But it is important to remember that physical theft isn’t the only threat to your small business.
 Theft of ideas can also cause major problems as time goes on.
 Unfortunately, the bigger your brand becomes, the more people are likely to try to rip you off.
 But what can you do about this?

 A preliminary step that you should take to prevent someone stealing your ideas is to copyright your ideas.
 You can usually do this through your home nation’s regulating authorities.

-The people working at these institutions will be able to ensure that you are the first person to have come up with these ideas (they will check whether names, concepts, color schemes, or other intellectual property is already copyrighted).
+The people working at these institutions will be able to ensure that you are the first person to have come up with these ideas.
+They will check whether names, concepts, color schemes, or other intellectual property is already copyrighted.

 If you want to protect your brand identity itself rather than products, you can trademark it, alongside any brand logos that you may use.
 This helps to ensure that products are identified as belonging to your company as opposed to anyone else’s.

 Sure, intellectual property might not be tangible.
 You might not be able to hold it.
 But you can own it.
 So, take the above advice to ensure that nobody else profits unfairly from your hard work and ideas!